-The academy has wheelchair ramps into the main reception and the Arts Centre to support flexible access to external doors which may have a step.

-Lift access for staff and/or students who are unable to access 1st and 2nd Floor classrooms / rooms or activities.
-If the lift is not accessible for use, alteration of room timetables for staff and/or students will be enabled or the student will be placed in a supervised venue with access to the curriculum

-Improve and maintain access to the physical environment

 The school has disabled toilets situated around the site.
 One of these is also a wet room.
 The lighting on the staircases and all classrooms have been updated.
 All stairwells have safety handrails.
 Routine checks in place to ensure that corridors / stairwells and classrooms are clear of clutter and obstacles posing a trip hazard.

-Safety warning signs are in place in Science, Art and D&T.

-Black-out blinds in use in all classrooms.
+Safety warning signs are in place in Science, Art and D&T. Black-out blinds in use in all classrooms.
 Signage on main gate with contact details for school reception.

-Signage in place on most room doors.
+Signage in place on most room doors for identification of rooms.

 All emergency escape routes are kept in a sterile state and monitored throughout the day.
 Cleaning / litter picking in place after break and lunchtime in communal areas to minimize risk of slips / trips.
 There are carpets in most classrooms to improve sound quality.
 At Goldington Academy we are fortunate to have extensive grounds for the pupils to enjoy.
 There are two play areas, one is a smaller environment where pupils may sit, play games or chat to friends.
 We have a garden area with seating and picnic tables which students can use.
 During the summer, students may use our large field which has an additional play area and shaded sections.
-We also have an all-weather Multi-use Games Area (MUGA), which can be used at break time under supervision.
+We also have an all-weather Multi-use Games Area (MUGA), which can be used at break and lunch times under supervision.